-Technical documents – I’m also an technical writer with experience in composing technical training manuals for heavy machinery, network operation centers, and complex standard operating procedures.
+Technical documents - I'm a technical writer.
+I have more than a decade of experience composing technical training manuals for heavy machinery, network operation centers, and complex standard operating procedures.
 This is one facet of my experience that really differentiates me from most of my fellow writers.
 After I graduated from college in 1982, I moved on to journalism and the other work I do for my clients.
 But it was experience as a technical writer that helped me become a better writer.
 I worked my way through college as a technical illustrator for Hughes Helicopters, JPL, and Northrop.
 I received various classified clearances to work with engineers and researchers, sifting through technical language and the engineering process to produce write and produce manuals, instruction guides, tutorials; edit technical articles, white papers, research papers.
 I was also a technical illustrator.
 I drew diagrams, flowcharts, and illustrations for several of the manuals I wrote.
 Net result of that experience: I can analyze highly technical concepts and convert them into plain language narratives for marketing.
 I still work as a technical writer and I currently produce plenty of manuals.
 I am familiar with Chicago (Turabian), MLA, MAPA, APA writing style guides.
 I know my way around creating technical reference guides, troubleshooting manuals, and technical training manuals.
-It wasn’t until after I graduated from college in 1982 that I moved on to journalism, writing columns and features for area business/lifestyle magazines.
-But I found that my technical experience actually helped be a better writer.
-I also use that experience to convert highly technical concepts into plain language narratives for marketing.
-My technical experience also helped me when I wrote those few stories for Star Trek.